Quantum-Accelerators/quacc/docs/dev/contributing.md

 3. Address any relevant style issues raised by the "Deepsource: Python" and "Sourcery" GitHub actions, if present.

 4. Functions should be lowercase and with underscores.
-Classes should be in PascalCase and constructed using a `@dataclass` decorator where possible.
+Classes should be in PascalCase and constructed using a `#!Python @dataclass` decorator where possible.

 ## Unit Tests